Suor/django-cacheops/README.rst

 - faster .get() handling for simple cases such as get by pk/id, with simple key calculation
 - integrate with prefetch_related()
 - fast mode: store cache in local memory, but check in with redis if it's valid
-- make a version of invalidation with scripting
 - shard cache between multiple redises